agilecustoms/release-gen/README.md

 ## Misc

-Majority of GH actions use kebab-case for inputs, but this action uses snake_case.
+The majority of GH actions use kebab-case for inputs, but this action uses snake_case.
 It is done for integration testing purposes